JefeDavis/resume/README.md

 	- Writing Great Documentation

 # Why
 I hate updating resumes, It's not so much writing the content that I dislike.
-Instead, it's messing with Word and other tools to adjust margins, dealing with columns, page breaks and just formatting in gerneral.
+Instead, it's messing with Word and other tools to adjust margins, dealing with columns, page breaks and just formatting in general.
 So, why not use a data structure language like `YAML` and let programming deal with all of the formating.
-Plus, the portability and rapod deployments are a big upshot as well.
+Plus, the portability and rapid deployments are a big upshot as well.

 Now I can store all my expierence, certifications, skills, and projects in kubernetes manifests and let the code handle the rest.
 I work with Kubernetes and Kuberentes Operators quite a bit, why not practice what I preach?